Why Google Shopping Is The Secret Weapon You’ve Been Missing

 This bottom-funnel, high-converting traffic is exactly why Amazon currently owns 51% of the Google shopping impression share in the Home Goods category:

-The numbers are clear: as an online retailer in 2019, you need Google shopping.
+The numbers are clear: as an online retailer in 2019, you need to use shopping ads.

 But how does it work?